Signage: History

 During the Medieval period, the use of signboards was generally optional for traders.
 However, publicans were on a different footing.
-As early as the 14th century, English law compelled innkeepers and landlords to exhibit signs from the late 14th-century.
+As early as the 14th century, English law compelled innkeepers and landlords to exhibit signs.
 In 1389, King Richard II of England compelled landlords to erect signs outside their premises.
 The legislation stated "Whosoever shall brew ale in the town with intention of selling it must hang out a sign, otherwise he shall forfeit his ale."
 Legislation was intended to make public houses easily visible to passing inspectors of the quality of the ale they provided (during this period, drinking water was not always good to drink and ale was the usual replacement).
 In 1393 a publican was prosecuted for failing to display signs.
 The practice of using signs spread to other types of commercial establishments throughout the Middle Ages.
 Similar legislation was enacted in Europe.
 For instance, in France edicts were issued 1567 and 1577, compelling innkeepers and tavern-keepers to erect signs.

 Large towns, where many premises practiced the same trade, and especially, where these congregated in the same street, a simple trade sign was insufficient to distinguish one house from another.
 Thus, traders began to employ a variety of devices to differentiate themselves.
 Sometimes the trader used a rebus on his own name (e.g. two cocks for the name of Cox); sometimes he adopted a figure of an animal or other object, or portrait of a well-known person, which he considered likely to attract attention.
 Other signs used the common association of two heterogeneous objects, which (apart from those representing a rebus) were in some cases merely a whimsical combination, but in others arose from a popular misconception of the sign itself (e.g. the combination of the leg and star may have originated in a representation of the insignia of the garter), or from corruption in popular speech (e.g. the combination goat and compasses is said by some to be a corruption of God encompasses).

 Around this time, some manufacturers began to adapt the coats of arms or badges of noble families as a type of endorsement.
 These would be described by the people without consideration of the language of heraldry, and thus such signs as the Red Lion, the Green Dragon, etc., have become familiar, especially as pub signs.
 By the 17th and 18th centuries, the number of commercial houses actively displaying the royal arms on their premises, packaging and labelling had increased, but many claims of royal endorsement were fraudulent.
 By 1840, the rules surrounding the display of royal arms were tightened to prevent false claims.
-By the early 19th century, the number of Royal Warrants granted rose rapidly when Queen Victoria granted some 2,000 royal warrants during her reign of 64 years.
+By the early 19th century, the number of royal warrants granted rose rapidly when Queen Victoria granted some 2,000 royal warrants during her reign of 64 years.